Check out the 2024 programme!

 Keynote

 This session will provide an overview of the principles for reform set out in the Government’s SEND and AP Improvement Plan (March 2023), providing delegates with an update on activity since publication.
-The session will then focus on a new programme, Partnerships for Inclusion of Neurodiversity in Schools (PINS) which embodies the principles of early intervention by building capacity in mainstream schools to meet the needs of neurodiverse children.
+The session will also provide details on two new programmes, Partnerships for Inclusion of Neurodiversity in Schools (PINS) and ELSEC (Early Language and Support For Every Child.

 -